 Gheorghe Virtosu - Socialist Fraternal Kiss

-Gheorghe Virtosu an emerging artist with an extraordinary gift of coding messages in his abstract political art pieces.
+Gheorghe Virtosu represents abstract political art with an extraordinary gift of coding messages in his art pieces.
 Some call him 21st century Picasso.
 He surprises the viewer with the variety of the subjects, as he embraces everything, from politics to religion (both Christian and Islamic), prominent figures of the modernity and past, and highly topical or permanent themes (gender, feminism).
 Having a biography full of dramatic and difficult situations, he courageously faces his inner challenges and sublimates the life experience into aesthetic form.
-The canvas Socialist Fraternal Kiss is the loud warning against the nostalgia about the USSR and ideas of socialism.
+The abstract painting Socialist Fraternal Kiss is the loud warning against the nostalgia about the USSR and ideas of socialism.

-These were some of the famous artists and their more famous artworks that made a buzz in the history and have the same value today as well.
+These are the famous artists and their famous artworks that made a buzz in the history and have the same value today as well.
 Politics is a tough niche and being able to communicate or comment on it through art is surely a talent that god-gifted people are blessed with.

 Browse our collection of abstract art